Raddmou/MY-DAO/docs/design_pattern_desicions.md

 We have used ReentrancyGuard de OpenZipelin: https://docs.openzeppelin.com/contracts/2.x/api/utils

+# Tight Variable Packing
+Solidity smart contracts have contiguous 32-byte (256-bit) slots used for storage.
+When we arrange variables so that several of them fit in a single location, it is called “variable packing”.
+Please note, we are talking about a specific type, for example a uint128 is not of the same type as a uint256

+# State Machine
+We applied this pattern to our smarts contracts to control the state of their elements and enable or disable actions under certain circumstances (example: disable vote voter if vote state is terminated).

 # Solidity version
 We have decided to use to 0.8.9 since OpenZeppelin supports it.